garrytrinder/TabReactTSDotNet/TeamsApp/README.md

 # Welcome to Teams Toolkit!

+> [!NOTE]
+> This sample is an alternative to the out of the box Blazor based Tab template.
+It uses the out of the box React and ASP.NET core template.

 ## Quick Start

 1. Right-click the 'TeamsApp' project in Solution Explorer and select Teams Toolkit > Prepare Teams App Dependencies